thinktandem/metalsmith-jsonld/README.md

 ## Adding Default Values to Collections

-Finally, for many of your collections that have standardized frontmatter data, it's easiest to use the existing frontmatter to fill-in your JSONLD (instead of having to specify the same information all over in custom JSONLD frontmatter).
-In this case, add a "collections" property to your metalsmith-jsonld config in metalsmith.json that maps your frontmatter data to the JSONLD schema properties.
+Finally, for many of your collections that have standardized frontmatter data, it's easiest to use the existing frontmatter to fill-in your JSON-LD (instead of having to specify the same information all over in custom JSON-LD frontmatter).
+In this case, add a "collections" property to your metalsmith-jsonld config in metalsmith.json that maps your frontmatter data to the JSON-LD schema properties.

 For example, this configuration...